jwmueller/SemanticTextDB/READme.md

 ==========================================
-SemanticTextDb - When NLP meets databases.
+SemanticTextDB - When NLP meets databases.
 ==========================================

 A database for document-storage/retrieval with automated curation